sweetsmint/Composition_Java/README.md

 figured out what you want to update, go make those updates in your `Gemfile` and / or `package.json` file.

-Then to update your dependencies you can run `./run bundle:instal
+Then to update your dependencies you can run `./run bundle:install` or `./run yarn:install`.
+That'll make sure any lock files get copied from Docker's image (thanks to volumes) into your code repo an